Muñoz, Nueva Ecija: Economy

 There are many new establishments in Munoz in the past few years.
 Notable are Jollibee Munoz, Mang Inasal Munoz, 7/11, BDO, Land Bank, Novo, Lucky 99, Friendship Supermarket, Inc (FSi), and the Villa-Mendoza Training Institute, are now major landmarks on the city.

 In terms of commercial and shopping sector, Robinsons, Savemore and Puregold has also initially identified locations in the city for future construction.
 Fast-food chain operator Jollibee already established their store in the city.

 With a bustling market center with rice trading as a major economic activity, it has transformed into its present status as a Science City by virtue of Republic Act 8977 on December 9, 2000.
-Being a science city, Muñoz was acknowledged as one of the members of League of Cities of the Philippines and became a pilot city of achieving the United Nation's Millennium Development Goals.
+Being a science city, Muñoz was acknowledged as one of the members of League of Cities of the Philippines and became a pilot city of achieving the United Nations' Millennium Development Goals.